 If he carried on he would end up like the drunks prowling Berlin’s streets, looking in bins, smoking old dog ends, huddling around Imbisses to buy cheap grain alcohol and asking people, “Kleingeld, bitte.”

 He decided to go straight home, waiting at Zoo Station for a later bus, destination Prenzlauer Berg, not Friedrichshain, sobriety not stupor.

 That was when he saw the lights on in his flat, and hoped that Chris had brought some wine with him.

 Richard awoke and, jolting up, looked around the strange flat, wondering where the hell he was.
 Then it came back to him, with the audio aid of Chris’ snoring.
 He looked on the sofa and saw that Chris hadn’t moved for … he looked around, feeling for his watch, but it was too dark to make out the time.
 The next stage was to search for his wallet.
 It was in his jeans pocket.
 He opened it and though depleted, there were still some Deutsche Marks remaining.

 Domestic noises from behind the large, double doors; footsteps on creaking floorboards, a tap running, a container lid popping open.

 A door slowly opened, and Burkhardt peeked in, raising his hand to Richard’s wave.
 Richard got up, put on his jeans and went to the bathroom, grateful that he always had a travel toothbrush with him.

 He would have preferred waking up next to a beautiful German girl, but that would have to wait.

 After brushing, and washing his hands and face, he went into the kitchen, where the coffee was waiting for him.
-Burkhard offered him one of his Malboros.
+Burkhardt offered him one of his Marlboros.